by Michael D. Kennedy

 July 18, 2017

 Famous for the Art of the Deal even before reality shows became a big thing, Donald J. Trump has demonstrated this week that he does not even know how to play the game in Washington DC.
 Legislation is not the same as a political campaign.
 “Repeal and Replace” Obamacare was a great slogan for mobilizing those who didn’t really understand the complexity of health care (as this president himself admitted) but who hated that last guy in the White House.
 But without an alternative to Obamacare, this is not even a good con, as the failure in the Senate illustrates.
-We might then rework Trump’s sole literary claim into something more appropriate: perhaps the Art of the Fool?
+We might then rework Trump’s primary literary achievement into something more appropriate.
+Perhaps the Art of the Fool?

 Fool is not the right word to describe Trump.
 I have an affection for fools whose outrageousness illuminates, not for those whose ridiculousness hurts everyday folks.